Kaysims/Grip-Club/README.md

 ## Accessibility testing
-* To check the accessibility of the Grip Club website I used [a11y.](https://color.a11y.com/Contrast/) This checked the contrast and no issues were found.
+* To check the accessibility of the Grip Club website, I used [a11y.](https://color.a11y.com/Contrast/) This checked the contrast and no issues were found.

 * ### A11y checker for about us page :
 ![ay11 results aboutus](assets/readme-images/a11y-about.png)